-During the years ended December 31, 2023 and 2022, the Company paid clearing fees to Pictet Canada L.P.
+During the years ended December 31, 2024 and 2023, the Company paid clearing fees to Pictet Canada L.P.
 These are included in operating expenses.
 Similarly, the Company paid trade execution fees to Pictet Canada L.P. and BPSA.

 The Company has entered into a service level agreement with Pictet Canada L.P.
-Under the terms of this agreement, the Company earns commissions for execution services rendered on US equities, options and fixed income.
+Under the terms of this agreement, the Company earns commissions for execution services rendered to Pictet Canada L.P.'s clients on US equities, options and fixed income.